Eacanv/pinnbl/README.md

-Reference implementation of three PINN formulations for the forward Buckley–Leverett problem, accompanying the manuscript *"A Comparative Study of Physics-Informed Neural Network Approximations for the Buckley–Leverett Equation"* (JCMDS).
+Reference implementation of three PINN formulations for the forward Buckley–Leverett problem, accompanying the manuscript *"A Comparative Study of Physics-Informed Neural Network Approximations for the Buckley–Leverett Equation"*.

 ## Formulations

-- **Standard PINN** — residual of the Buckley–Leverett equation, no additional regularization.
+- **Standard PINN** — residual of the Buckley–Leverett equation.
 - **PINN+ε (artificial viscosity)** — adds a diffusive term ε·∂²S/∂x² to the
-  residual to stabilize the front.
+  residual.
 - **PINN+σ (entropy-constrained)** — enforces the Oleinik entropy condition
   through a corrected flux built from the Welge construction.

 ## Reference solution

-The semi-analytical Buckley–Leverett solution (Welge construction) used as ground truth for all error metrics is included.
+The semi-analytical Buckley–Leverett solution used as ground truth for all error metrics is included.

 ## Requirements